deebloo/things-you-can-do-in-a-web-worker/README.md

 # things-you-can-do-in-a-web-worker
-A list of available functionality and use cases for web workers
+A list of available functionality and use cases for web workers.
+Have something to add?
+Submit a PR

 ### Web Notifications
 ### Fetch